-The first thing to clear up is that the first HDR TVs only appeared in 2015.
-If your current TV or monitor is older than that, or it’s not a high-end 2015 model, you’re going to have to look at buying a new one.
+The first HDR TVs only appeared in 2015: if your current TV or monitor is older than that, or it’s not a high-end 2015 model, you’ll need a new one.

-That brings me to the next problem: HDR TVs are very much unequal.
-This is to be expected to some extent – different TVs perform differently with standard dynamic range images too, with price often a key factor to performance differences.
-The extreme demands that HDR places on a TV’s specifications means the performance gap between different HDR displays is unprecedentedly vast.
+Different TVs perform differently with standard dynamic range images too, with price often a key factor to performance differences.
+HDR places extreme demands on a TV’s specifications – the performance gap between different HDR displays is unprecedentedly vast.

-All you need to know here is that displays sporting the Ultra HD Premium badge do generally deliver a more spectacular HDR performance than those that don’t.
+It’s not a perfect system, but displays with the Ultra HD Premium badge generally deliver a more spectacular HDR performance than those that don’t.
 So it’s a shame that the majority of so-called HDR TVs don’t even get close to hitting the fairly extreme Ultra HD Premium recommendations.
 Also, the majority of screens that do hit Ultra HD Premium’s targets are eye-wateringly expensive.

-Fortunately, it is possible to still get an enjoyably well-rounded HDR experience with some relatively affordable TVs and monitors.
-The recently tested Philips 65PUS7601 and Hisense H65M7000 are a good examples of how a gentler approach to HDR can still deliver a genuine HDR “lift” without having to cost the earth.
+Fortunately, it is possible to still get an enjoyably a good HDR experience with some relatively affordable TVs and monitors.
+The recently tested Philips 65PUS7601 and Hisense H65M7000 are good examples of how a gentler approach to HDR can still deliver a genuine HDR “lift” without having to cost the earth.

 The Input Lag Issue